Josh6796/sumup-to-economic-sync/README.md

-# SumUp to e-conomic Integration
+# Høst Bageri Integrations

-This project synchronizes transaction and payout data from [SumUp](https://sumup.com/) to [e-conomic](https://www.e-conomic.com/) for accounting automation.
-It fetches transactions and payouts from SumUp, processes and summarizes them, and posts the relevant journal entries to e-conomic.
+This project provides integrations for automating accounting and reporting for Høst Bageri, synchronizing transaction and payout data from [SumUp](https://sumup.com/) to [e-conomic](https://www.e-conomic.com/).
+It fetches transactions and payouts from SumUp, processes and summarizes them, and posts the relevant journal entries to e-conomic, tailored for bakery operations.

 ## Features